CDRT/docs/bios/settings/thinkcenter/password_policies.md

 1.  **Yes** - Default.
 1. No.

-**WARNING:** To prevent unauthorized access to the system, we recommend setting user authentication on the OS.
+!> To prevent unauthorized access to the system, we recommend setting user authentication on the OS.

 <!-- TODO: add WMI
 | WMI Setting name | Values | SVP Req'd | AMD/Intel |